mduleone/crapshoot/README.md

 # C.R.A.P.S.H.O.O.T.

-> Create React App Plus - Super Handy, Obviously Opinionated, Tasty!
+> Create React App Plus - Super Handy, Obviously Opinionated, Tested!

 This is an opinionated approach to make starting a React/Redux Web Application easier, built on top of an unejected instance of [Create React App](https://github.com/facebookincubator/create-react-app).
 In addition to Redux, it comes with a bunch of other goodies baked in!